Frequently Asked Questions

 Clean energy · Construction trades · Agriculture · Entrepreneurship · Public policy · Education · Communications · Manufacturing · Environmental advocacy · Infrastructure · Sustainability

-Our goal isn’t to tell students what path to take, it’s to help them discover what feels meaningful.
+Our goal isn’t to tell students what path to take, but to help them discover what type of work feels meaningful aligned with their interests, values, and strengths.

 Do students need to want a “green job” to participate?